KevinAst/svelte-native-forms/src/util/ui/tailwind-dynamic-color-themes/README.md

 there is a formula for that!
 It uses a color wheel invented by Isaac Newton in 1666!

-There are several color combinations that you can use, to insure your colors are in harmony ... read all about it here: [Color theory and the color wheel].
+There are several color combinations that you can use, to ensure your colors are in harmony ... read all about it here: [Color theory and the color wheel].